Water Fast Coaching and Articles

 What happens during a 7-10 day water fast?

 Despite some natural doubts and fears, many of my clients find that 7-10 day fasts tend to go more smoothly than they first expect (so long as they’re basically healthy and don’t have any serious issues with detox).
-This is because your body does the hardest work in the first three days while it establishes ketosis – and during which your fuel tanks are also running on empty.
+This is because your body does some of the hardest work in the first three days while it establishes ketosis – and during which your fuel tanks are also running on empty.
 From the third day on, though, ketosis continues to become increasingly efficient, and this typically leads to one of two outcomes.

 On the one hand, some people begin to feel lighter and fuller with energy.
 In many ways, the fast can feel like a celebration of freedom from the daily need to eat food.
 This freedom, as well as a lighter body and clearer consciousness, can feel so good that many people actually experience a sense of reluctance in returning to food at the end of the fast.
 There really is a beautiful purity about just being, without the needs and addictions of food distracting you, weighing you down.